ShinChven/feathers-react-ssr-with-vite/readme.md

 ### Code Structure Explained:

 - `index.html` is the template for Vite.
-- `src/views` folder contains the react code.
+- The `src/views` folder contains the react code.
-- `src/views/public` folder contains the static files for development, it will be build to `public`, `DO NOT` place anything in `public`, for all will be removed once rebuilt.
+- The `src/views/public` folder contains static files for development.
+These will be built into the `public` directory. `DO NOT` place anything directly in `public` as its contents will be removed upon rebuilding.
-- `src/views/index.ts` setup a vite DevServer and a vite SSR render.
+- `src/views/index.ts` sets up a Vite DevServer and a Vite SSR render.
-- `src/views/react/server.tsx` is the entry point for vite SSR render, it will be built to `src/ssr/server.mjs` to be used in production mode.
+- `src/views/react/server.tsx` is the entry point for the Vite SSR render.
+It will be built to `src/ssr/server.mjs` for use in production mode.
-- `src/views/react/client.tsx` is the entry point for vite CSR hydration, it was referenced in `index.html`.
+- `src/views/react/client.tsx` is the entry point for Vite CSR hydration and is referenced in `index.html`.

 ## Feathers Scaffolding

-This app comes with a powerful command line interface for Feathers.
-Here are a few things it can do:
+This app includes a powerful command-line interface for Feathers.
+Here are some of the available commands:

 ```
 $ npx feathers help                           # Show all commands
 $ npx feathers generate service               # Generate a new Service
 ```